tinganho/balanced-storage/README.md

 Notice, also when we now have an annotation for the storage.
 We don't need to annotate the methods to begin with `add|sub NAME` .
 Though you still need to alias some call expressions with `add|sub NAME as ALIAS`.

 ### Add Method Example
-We can staticly analyse the `register` method, which is suppose to be an add method:
+Now, we can staticly analyse the `register` method, which is suppose to be an add method:
 ```typescript
 public register(event: string, callback: Callback) {
     if (!this.eventCallbackStore[event]) {